 The hyacinth macaw can be found in central and eastern South America.
 In the wild, it lives in palm swamps and woodland, preferring to avoid dense forests.

-Today, the hyacinth macaw is rare after being ruthlessly hunted by indigenous tribes for its meat and feathers.
-Thankfully, it’s now protected by international law, which prohibits the trade of parrots.
+The hyacinth macaw is rare after being hunted by indigenous tribes for its meat and feathers.
+It’s now protected by international law, which prohibits the trade of parrots.
 Brazil and Paraguay also have laws in place to protect the parrot.
+The hyacinth macaw has a lifespan of around 60 years.

-If you do manage to acquire a hyacinth macaw, extra care is required.
-They’re not your standard exotic pet, so you’ll need to find a reputable specialist breeder to get hold of one.
+If you do acquire a hyacinth macaw, extra care and attention will be required.
+They’re not your standard exotic pet, so you’ll need to find a specialist breeder to get hold of one.

-Failing that, it’s sometimes best to let the bird have an entire room to itself.
-Many parrot owners find this an easier way to house their birds.
-Unless you find a large birdcage, the parrot will feel too cramped in one that’s too small.
+Failing that, let the bird have an entire room to itself.
+Many owners find this an easier way to house a hyacinth macaw.
+Unless you find a large bird cage, the parrot will feel too cramped in one that’s too small.

-Like most parrots, hyacinth macaws are easy-going birds that enjoy human companionship.
-They need plenty of social interaction to prevent them from becoming destructive.
-Parrots that are left on their own for too long begin to self-mutilate, which is something you’ll need to avoid.
+Like most parrots, hyacinth macaws are easy-going birds that enjoy companionship.
+They need social interaction to prevent them from becoming bored and destructive.

 Other Large Parrot Species

-Realistically, hyacinth macaws are too big to keep as pets.
-While they’re beautiful, they’re best left in the wild or in specially tailored zoos that can offer them the care and attention they need.
+Hyacinth macaws may be too large to keep as pets.
+While they’re beautiful, they’re best left in the wild or kept in zoos that can offer them specialist care.
+Here are some other big parrot types that are more manageable in captivity:

-Scarlet macaws grow to 31 to 38 inches in length and 32 to 39 ounces.
-They can live for 30 years or more in captivity.
+Scarlet macaws grow to 31 to 38 inches in length and weigh 32 to 39 ounces.
+They can live for up to 75 years in captivity.

 Their feathers are vivid red with blue and yellow flashes on the wings and tail.
 Scarlet macaws are one of the most striking parrots in existence and are instantly recognizable.

 Scarlet macaws thrive in environments with lots of room.
-If they’re in a cage that’s too small, they’ll become irritable.
+If they’re in a cage that’s too small, they become frustrated and irritable.
 They may even resort to self-mutilation.
-Scarlet macaws are active birds, so they need large swings and toys to keep them occupied and provide plenty of exercise.
+Scarlet macaws are active birds, so they need large swings and toys to keep them occupied and provide exercise.

 Despite their formidable size, scarlet macaws can escape from their cage.
-Not only do you need to choose a cage that’s large enough, but the bars can’t be too wide, or the parrot may get its head stuck by trying to get out.
+Not only do you need to choose a cage that’s large enough, but the bars can’t be too wide.

 When finding a cage, opt for the largest one you can find.
 Due to their size, it might be more comfortable for the parrot to live in a secure room where it can roam and fly freely.
-It’s challenging to find parrot cages large enough.
+Here’s how to care for a macaw.

 The Eclectus is a large parrot that reaches 17 to 30 inches in length and 13 to 19 ounces in weight.
-They can also live between 30 to 50 years in captivity.
+They can live for upwards of 30 years in captivity.

 Sulphur-crested cockatoos grow to 15 to 20 inches in length and 12 to 31 ounces in weight.
-They also have a lifespan of around 80 years when properly cared for.
+They have a lifespan of up to 70 years in captivity.

-Greater sulphur-crested cockatoos are fully sized and among the largest cockatoos.
+Greater sulphur-crested cockatoos are among the largest cockatoos.
 Lesser sulphur-crested cockatoos reach 15 inches.
 While they’re not as big, they’re still one of the largest parrots.

 Sulphur-crested cockatoos are an affectionate parrot species, but it takes time before they’re ready to be handled.
-They also need alone time to learn how to be self-sufficient.
-They’re not too good with children, especially those that like to stroke their touch their pets.
+They’re not good with children, especially those that like to stroke their pets.

 Umbrella cockatoos reach lengths of 18 inches and weights of 18 to 26 ounces.
-With the right care, they live between 70 to 80 years in captivity.
+With the right care, they can live for up to 60 years in captivity.

 They need a sturdy, well-built cage that offers plenty of space for the cockatoo to play because of their large size.
 If they don’t have enough room, they will become agitated and aggressive.
 They’re prone to picking out their feathers, so small spaces often accelerate this behavior.

-When choosing your café, look for one with a top opening to a play stand.
-Also, make sure they can flap their wings freely inside it.
+Look for a cage with a top opening to a play stand.
+Also, ensure they can flap their wings freely inside it.

 They’re one of the most recognizable parrots in the world.
 They also have a reputation for being one of the most intelligent.
 They talk in words that humans can understand and are sensitive to people’s emotions.